FranciscoLlobet/efm32-freertos-zig/README.md

 - read configuration files from a SD card,
 - provide configuration persistance using non-volatile memory (NVM),
 - connect to a designated WiFi AP,
-- get a sNTP timestamp from an internet server and run a real-time clock (RTC),
+- get a sNTP timestamp from an internet server and run a real-time clock (RTC) with seconds (s) resolution,
-- provide a basic secured LWM2M service client with connection management,
-- provide a basic MQTT service client (QOS0 and QOS1 support, QOS2 experimental),
-- provide a HTTP file download client for configuration and firmware updates
+- provide a HTTP file download client for firmware updates
 - mbedTLS PSK and x509 certificate authentication tested with TLS (MQTTS) and DTLS (COAPS),
-- Watchdog
+- HW Watchdog (7s idle timeout)
 - Bootloader with support for MCUBoot firmware containers

+Either a binary with LwM2M via secure COAP (DTLS) or MQTT via TLS.

 ## Non-Features